hackall360/studio-rust-mcp-server/README.md

   are missing from the request.
 The response includes JSON summaries with `writeOccurred` and `affectedInstances` fields so you can condition undo checkpoints on whether anything actually changed.
 - **`diagnostics_and_metrics`** – Gather troubleshooting data from Studio in a single response.
-The tool can stream recent error and warning logs in timestamped chunks, capture memory usage (including DeveloperMemoryTag breakdowns), summarise TaskScheduler and service health, and optionally return a MicroProfiler snapshot when you have diagnostics permissions enabled.
+  Combine multiple insights in one call:
+  - `logs`: Filter error, warning, or informational messages, cap the total returned entries, and control how many items appear in each chunk so LLMs can page through long histories.
+Responses include severity tallies as well as the oldest/newest timestamps that survived truncation.
+  - `includeMemoryStats`: Summarise `Stats` memory usage (total + DeveloperMemoryTag breakdowns).
+  - `includeTaskScheduler`: Surface scheduler state/metrics when Roblox exposes them in Studio.
+  - `includeMicroProfiler`: Emit a MicroProfiler dump (chunked when large) for deeper CPU analysis.
+  - `serviceSelection`: Inspect specific services for descendant counts and relevant memory tags.
+  The payload is encoded as JSON so MCP clients can slice out sections such as `logs.chunks[n].entries`, `logs.severityCounts`, or `services.Workspace.memoryUsageMb`.

 > **Safety notice:** Starting a play session or running the test harness will execute scripts and
 > may mutate workspace state that has not been saved.
 Ensure critical changes are committed to